jtwool/superdead-rules/src/3_powers.md

 Regardless if you succeed or fail, you will incur **stress** after you power surge.
 Following a power surge attempt, you will take 1 point of stress for a 1 level power surge, and 3 points of stress for a 2 level power surge.

+> **Designer's Note:** Because this is a rules-light system that involving super powers, you will often find yourself wondering "would a player's powers be able to do that?"
+If the answer seems to rest somewhere between certainly yes and certainly not, allow the player to take a power surge to accomplish the feat.

 ## Power Soak
 Your powers also provide you with an enhanced durability.
 You can use your powers to soak damage.
 Whenever you would take a wound, instead, you may choose to soak that damage with one of your powers.